Luscii/php-fhir-model/README.md

 **No** for all code in `src/`, because this is the result of generating with dcarbone/php-fhir and will not be directly changed.
-Fixes and additions should be done there.
+Fixes and additions should be done there. **Exception**: you can submit a newly generated set of classes, see below for instructions.

-**Yes** for all code in `tests/` and the organizational files in the repository root, those all all handwritten.
+**Yes** for all code in `tests/` and the organizational files in the repository root, those are all handwritten.

 ## How can I use older FHIR versions?